trzsz/trzsz-go/README.md

 - About the progress, the transferred and speed are not precise, there will be some deviation.
 It just indicating that the transfer is in progress.

+## Clipboard integration

+- Use `-o` or `--osc52` to enable the clipboard integration feature. e.g., `trzsz -o ssh remote_server`.

+- Clipboard integration allows remote servers to write to the local clipboard via OSC52 sequences.

+- On Linux, clipboard integration requires `xclip` or `xsel` command to be installed.

 ## Trouble shooting

 - If using [MSYS2](https://www.msys2.org/) or [Git Bash](https://www.atlassian.com/git/tutorials/git-bash) on windows, and getting an error `The handle is invalid`.